fisherynwa/multi_pfa/README.txt

    The used dataset has been stored in the subfolder "data".
    This data file has no column names for the m/z variables, but the object ‘mz_vector’ maps the columns with the m/z values.
-   For an in-depth description of this dataset; see - https://academic.oup.com/bioinformatics/article/34/7/1215/4604594.
+   For an in-depth description of this dataset, see - https://academic.oup.com/bioinformatics/article/34/7/1215/4604594.
-   This dataset is publicly available in https://gitlab.informatik.uni-bremen.de/digipath/Deep_Learning_for_Tumor_Classification_in_IMS
+   This dataset is publicly available at https://gitlab.informatik.uni-bremen.de/digipath/Deep_Learning_for_Tumor_Classification_in_IMS

  The folder structure is given as follows: